 Action Router behavior Trigger events - options Reboot Turns off and then turns on the router Disconnect and reconnect the power.
-Send text reboot via SMS to SIM card number put in your router (your phone number has to be authorized - see the configuration manual).
 Press the Reboot menu item in the web interface.
 Press the RST button and hold il less than 4 seconds.
 Factory Reset Restores the default configuration and reboots the router Hold the RST button for more than 4 seconds.
 If it does not help (router does not start at all), turn off the router (power supply).
 Push and hold the RST button, then turn on the router and hold the RST button for more than 10 seconds.